awaters1/awaters1.github.io/_posts/2016-10-22-Picking-the-right-framework.md

 framework, perfect library, perfect platform, perfect widget library, you get the idea.

-Perfect framework is the one you choose today or tommorrow, not the one you choose in a month after timeless debate that leads no where.
+Perfect framework is the one you choose today or tomorrow, not the one you choose in a month after timeless debate that leads no where.